bradhowes/LPF/README.md

 ## Demo Targets

-The macOS and iOS apps are simple hosts that demonstrate the functionality of the AUv3 component.
+The macOS and iOS apps are simple AUv3 hosts that demonstrate the functionality of the AUv3 component.
 In the AUv3 world, an app serves as a delivery mechanism for an app extension like AUv3.
 When the app is installed, the operating system will also install and register any app extensions found in the app.

 The `SimplyLowPass` apps attempt to instantiate the AUv3 component and wire it up to an audio file player and the output speaker.
 When it runs, you can play the sample file and manipulate the filter settings -- cutoff frequency in the horizontal direction and resonance in the vertical.
-You can control these settings either by touching on the graph and moving the point or by using the sliders to change their associated values.
+You can control these settings either by touching on the component's view graph and moving the point or by using the host sliders to change their associated values.
 The sliders are somewhat superfluous but they act on the AUv3 component via the AUPropertyTree much like an external MIDI controller might do.
 There are also a collection of three "factory" presets that you can choose which will apply canned settings.
-On macOS these are available via the `Presets` menu; on iOS there is a
+On macOS these are available via the `Presets` menu; on iOS there is a segment control that you can touch to change to a given factory preset.

+Finally, the AUv3 component supports user-defined presets, and the simple host apps offer a way to create, update, rename, and delete them.
+On macOS, these functions are at the top of the `Presets` menu, followed by the factory presets, and then any user-defined presets (there is also a button on the window that shows the same menu).
+The iOS app offers the same functionality in a pop-up menu to the right of the factory presets segmented control.

 ## Code Layout